-Code: 204110 | Grade: 10-12 (Gr.
-9 with supervisor approval)

-| Credit: 1/2

-This course is designed to provide the student with the opportunity to study and experience various tools and techniques used in producing wood products.
+Code: 204110 | Grade: 10-12 | Credit: 1/2 This course is designed to provide the student with the opportunity to study and experience various tools and techniques used in producing wood products.
 Students in Woodworking will receive related and technical information in the following areas: planning and basic drawing, hand tools, fixed power tools joinery, wood fasteners, forestry, hardware, stains and finishes and industrial careers.
 A lab fee will be charged to cover the cost of materials for project work.